Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

 ## Project Overview

-This project monitors seasonal snow-cover variability in a selected western Mount Everest Area of Interest (AOI) during 2025.It uses 12 monthly Sentinel-2 Level-2A scenes to map snow cover, compare an NDSI-threshold baseline with K-means unsupervised classification, test Gaussian Mixture Model (GMM) on one representative month, and reconstruct a smooth seasonal snow-cover curve using Gaussian Process regression.
+This project monitors seasonal snow-cover variability in a selected western Mount Everest Area of Interest (AOI) during 2025.
+It uses 12 monthly Sentinel-2 Level-2A scenes to map snow cover, compare an NDSI-threshold baseline with K-means unsupervised classification, test Gaussian Mixture Model (GMM) on one representative month, and reconstruct a smooth seasonal snow-cover curve using Gaussian Process regression.

 The workflow produces monthly snow masks, monthly snow-cover fractions, a K-means and GMM method comparison for one representative month, and a Gaussian Process interpolation with uncertainty and artificial gap validation.